etstieber/Loan-Stars/README.md

 # Loan Default Prediction

 This website showcases our final project for FIN 377 - Data Science for Finance course at Lehigh University.
-To see our complete analysis file, click [here](https://github.com/julioveracruz/testwebsite/blob/main/notebooks/example.ipynb).
-**update analysis file link**
 <br>
 ## Table of contents
 1. [Introduction / Proposal](#introduction)